James H. Dotson, Jr., Ph.D.

-James Dotson, Founder/CEO of Training for Transformation® and ex-officio member of the Board of Directors, currently serves as Acting Chair of the Board of Directors.
+James Dotson, Founder & President of Training for Transformation®, is an ex-officio member of the Board of Directors and serves as its Chair.

 Randall Phillips, MBA with Emphasis on Materials Logistic Management (Operations Management)